-Our Community Grant Program provides funding to help improve the quality of life of Queen Village residents.
-We accept grant requests for a wide range of projects and programs, such as enhancing parks, gardens, playgrounds, educational programs, neighborhood safety, clean & green projects, and historic preservation.
+QVNA’s Community Grant Program provides funding to help improve the quality of life of Queen Village residents.
+We accept grant requests for a wide range of projects and programs, such as enhancing parks, gardens, playgrounds, clean & green projects, block beautification, and historic preservation.
+We also accept grant applications for in-school, after-school, and summer academic and/or learning enrichment programs.

 Eligibility: Groups of neighbors who are planning a project to improve the neighborhood and are committed to completing it; “Friends of” groups; community gardens; schools; facilities and organizations that impact Queen Village and its residents.